GunioRobot/PharosPHP/README.md

 > /application/controllers/PostsController.php

-and all the following method
+and all the following method:

 	class PostsController extends Controller {

 		public function markAsFavorite($param1, $param2, $param3) {
 			// do something exciting
+			// $param1, $param2, $param3 are all strings
 		}

 	}

+### Application Defined Routing

+Sometimes it is necessary to have more fine-grained control over the routing in your application.
+To do so, you define custom routes.
 The following examples would be placed in the *application.yml* configuration file under *routes.connections* to enable custom routing.

 For example, to connect a URL of "post-5/true/2008-04-13/", include the following route: